feril23/Jurnal-DApp/README.md

     **Important:** You must use the canister URL provided by `dfx` (not `localhost:3000`) for the Internet Identity integration to function correctly.

 ---

-## 📜 License

-This project is distributed under the MIT License.
-See the `LICENSE` file for more details.